valryon/valryon.github.io/_posts/2013-04-08-blogging-with-jekyll-and-github-pages.md

 As I already did with my homemade engine, I am now writing posts in markdown files stored in a GitHub repo.
 [See this post as markdown](https://github.com/Valryon/valryon.github.io/blob/master/_posts/2013-04-08-blogging-with-jekyll-and-github-pages.md).

 Markdown is great, simple, easy to parse and even to read.
 And you can still add some HTML in it for images or videos.

-You can find some great editors as [MarkdownPad](http://markdownpad.com/) on Windows or [Mou](http://mouapp.com/) for OS.X.
+You can find some WISYWIG editors as [MarkdownPad](http://markdownpad.com/) on Windows or [Mou](http://mouapp.com/) for OS.X.

 ### Layouts, feeds, etc

 Jekyll is smart.
 It will look at each files you feed him with and try to transform it with rules.
 Posts, for example, have a simple header like this:

 <script src="https://gist.github.com/Valryon/5335230.js"></script>